hikeventures/hikeventures.github.io/_posts/2016-08-01-Kaldoaivi.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28615539861/in/dateposted-public/" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c6.staticflickr.com/9/8322/28615539861_ec24449d1a_k.jpg" width="2048" height="1365" alt="Marmot Force UL 2P and Thermarest XTherm in Kaldoaivi Wilderness Area Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-We pitched our tent at 10pm, made fire and then it started to rain again.
+We pitched our tent at 10 pm, made fire and then it started to rain again.
 On the other side of the Näätämöjoki were we had our camp were fishermen and a dog which was chasing birds.
 Once it stoped raining I tried to dry some of my gear.
 My [Thermarest XTherm](http://www.backcountry.com/therm-a-rest-neoair-xtherm-sleeping-pad) was completely wet.
 After a cup of tea it was time to go sleeping.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28615541061/in/dateposted-public/" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c6.staticflickr.com/9/8786/28615541061_9d63a0bfd1_k.jpg" width="2048" height="1357" alt="Blå Band camping food in Kaldoaivi Wilderness Area Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>